Fire and rescue services

 Register with the Global Disaster Alert and Coordination System for alerts.

-The hurricane season is June to November, although tropical storms and hurricanes can happen in other months.
+The hurricane season is from June to November, although tropical storms and hurricanes can happen in other months.

 The direction and strength of hurricanes can change suddenly.